GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

 ### Create the initial load pipeline

 The initial load job bulk-loads existing data.
-It loads all data existing at job start time and once finished, will quiesce (pause).
+It loads all data existing at job start time.
+When the data is loaded, the job quiesces (pauses).
-Any changes (updates, deletes, inserts, append) to data after job start time will not be replicated by this job.
+Any changes (updates, deletes, inserts, append) to data after the job start time will not be replicated by this job.

+1. Get the MySQL IP address, which you use in a later step:

+        gcloud sql instances list --filter=name=mysql-57

-1. Save the following code as `mysql_to_spanner_initial_load.tql` file on your local computer.
-You will import it into Striim application.
+1. Save the following code to a new `mysql_to_spanner_initial_load.tql` file on your local computer:

         drop APPLICATION mysql_to_spanner_initial_load CASCADE;